What Is Narcolepsy?

 You may have any of the following symptoms:

 Excessive daytime sleepiness (EDS).
 You want to sleep all day long.

 Sleep attacks.
 These occur without warning and are hard to resist.

 Cataplexy.
 A sudden loss of muscle control or tone.
 It's often triggered by stress or emotion, such as laughter, fear, or anger.

 Sleep paralysis.
 A feeling of not being able to talk or move for a short time.
 It may occur when a person is falling asleep or waking up.

 Hallucinations.
 These are certain images, sensations, or sounds that occur when a person is falling asleep (hypnagogic) or waking up (hypnopompic).

 Other symptoms.
 These can include insomnia, fatigue, poor memory and concentration, or depression.

 Understanding REM sleep and its link to narcolepsy

 REM (rapid eye movement) is the dreaming portion of sleep.
-Usually, REM sleep begins after the first 90 minutes.
-For people with narcolepsy, REM sleep begins much sooner.
+REM sleep usually starts after the first 60 to 90 minutes.
+For people with narcolepsy, REM sleep starts much sooner, usually within 15 minutes of sleep.
 This can make dreaming so vivid, it seems real.